brentyi/tyro/docs/source/examples/subcommands.rst

         tyro.cli(train, config=(tyro.conf.ConsolidateSubcommandArgs,))

-Note that we apply the :class:`tyro.conf.ConsolidateSubcommandArgs` flag.
+We apply the :class:`tyro.conf.ConsolidateSubcommandArgs` flag.
 This pushes all arguments to the end of the command:

 .. raw:: html